Face recognition – fascinating and intriguing

-In May 2018, Ars Technica reported that Amazon is already actively promoting its cloud-based face recognition service named Rekognition to law enforcement agencies.
-The solution could recognize as many as 100 people in a single image and can perform face matches against databases containing tens of millions of faces.
+In May 2018, Ars Technica reported that Amazon is already actively promoting its cloud-based face recognition service named, Rekognition, to law enforcement agencies.
+The solution could recognize as many as 100 people in a single image and perform face matches against databases containing tens of millions of faces.

 In July 2018, Newsweek reported that Amazon’s facial recognition technology falsely identified 28 US Congress members as people arrested for crimes.

 At the end of May 2018, the US Homeland Security Science and Technology Directorate published the results of sponsored tests at the Maryland Test Facility (MdTF).
 These real-life tests measured the performance of 12 face recognition systems in a corridor measuring 2 m by 2.5 m.

 Thales' solution utilizing Facial recognition software (LFIS) achieved excellent results with a face acquisition rate of 99.44% in less than 5 seconds (against an average of 68%), a Vendor True Identification Rate of 98% in less than 5 seconds compared with an average 66%.
 It also achieved an error rate of 1% compared with an average of 32%.